 If you don’t already have a primary care physician, choose one and begin developing a trusting relationship with him or her.
 Then, work to complete your routine health testing, including the appropriate tests for your age and gender.
 It’s important to always keep track of your medical records, but they’re vital for your bariatric surgeon to get an accurate picture of your long-term health.
 You’re about to make a life-long commitment to health, so deciding to stop smoking can never happen too soon.

 No. Laparoscopic operations carry the same risk as the procedure performed as an open operation.
 However, laparoscopic surgery does typically reduce the amount of discomfort, time at the hospital, hernia and infection rates, scarring and downtime.

 A hospital gown will be provided by the hospital, but most people prefer to bring their own clothing and toiletries.
-Choose clothes for your stay that are easy to put on and take off.
+Choose loose-fitting clothes for your stay that are easy to put on and take off.
 Because of your incision, your clothes may become stained by blood or other body fluids.

 Both men and women generally respond well to this surgery.
 In general, men lose weight slightly faster than women do.

 Almost immediately after surgery.
 We’ll ask you to walk or stand at the bedside on the night of your surgery.
 Over the next few days, you’ll take several walks up an down the halls and around your room.
 Walking is one of the initial pieces of recovery, and it effectively reduces your risk of having severe lung issues, like a pulmonary embolism.

 Usually 7-14 days after surgery.
 For your own safety, you should not drive until you have stopped taking narcotic medications and can move quickly and alertly maintain control of your vehicle.